disraptor/disraptor/discourse-client-in-disraptor/README.md

-# A Lightweight Discourse Client for Disraptor
+# A Lightweight Discourse Client for Disraptor Apps

-Simple access to the discourse API required to use [Disraptor](www.disraptor.org).
+Simple access to the discourse API required to use [Disraptor](https://www.disraptor.org).

 Install via: